How Ethical is Your Supply Chain?

 When looking to rework an aspect of your organization with ethics in mind, your supply chain may be the best place to start.

-Organisations today operate in a highly connected, highly transparent world.
+Organisations today operate in a highly connected, more and more transparent world.
 Issues such as income inequality, forced labor, gender discrimination and climate change are increasingly on the minds of consumers, and they expect organisations to share their concerns if they want to earn or keep their business.
 According to one study, 70% of consumers believe companies have an obligation to take actions to improve issues that may not be relevant to everyday business operations.
 This notion is classically defined as corporate citizenship, or the recognition that businesses have social, cultural and environmental responsibilities to the communities and ecosystems their operations impact.

 Organisations that strive to be ethical must look at the operational areas that have the biggest impact and develop strategies and solutions that minimise economic, societal or environmental damage.
 When looking to rework an aspect of your organisation with ethics in mind, your supply chain may be the best place to start.